oeyoews/star-list/README.md

 *   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 *   [gmg137/netease-cloud-music-gtk](https://github.com/gmg137/netease-cloud-music-gtk) - Linux 平台下基于 Rust + GTK 开发的网易云音乐播放器
 *   [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

 ## Objective-C